Zorba the Greek (film): Cast

-Finally, Zorba's elaborate contraption to transport timber down the hill is complete.
-A festive ceremony, including lamb on a spit, is held, and all the villagers turn out.
-After a blessing from the priests, Zorba signals the start by firing a rifle in the air.
-A log comes hurtling down the zip line at a worrying pace, destroying the log itself and slightly damaging part of the contraption.
-Zorba remains unconcerned and gives orders for a second log.
-This one also speeds down and shoots straight into the sea.
-By now the villagers and priests have grown fearful and head for cover.
-Zorba remains unfazed and orders a third log, which accelerates downhill with such violence that it dislodges the entire contraption, destroying everything.
-The villagers flee, leaving Basil and Zorba behind.

-Basil and Zorba sit by the shore to eat roasted lamb.
-Zorba pretends to tell the future from the lamb shank, saying that he foresees a great journey to a big city.
-He then asks Basil directly when he plans to leave, and Basil replies that he will leave in a few days.
-Zorba declares his sadness about Basil's imminent departure to England and tells Basil that he is missing madness.
-Basil asks Zorba to teach him to dance.
-Zorba teaches him the sirtaki and Basil begins to laugh hysterically at the catastrophic outcome.
-The story ends with both men enthusiastically dancing the sirtaki on the beach.

 Production

 The film was shot in black and white on location on the Greek island of Crete.
-Specific locations featured include the city of Chania, the village of Kokkino Chorio in the Apokoronas region and Stavros beach in the Akrotiri peninsula.
+Specific locations featured include the city of Chania, the village of Kokkino Chorio in the Apokoronas region and Stavros Beach in the Akrotiri peninsula.
 The scene in which Quinn's character dances the Sirtaki was filmed on the beach of the village of Stavros.

 Simone Signoret began filming the role of Madame Hortense; Lila Kedrova replaced her early in the production.

 Reception

 Box office

 The film was a smash hit.
 Produced on a budget of only $783,000, it grossed $9 million at the U.S. box office, earning $4.4 million in U.S. theatrical rentals.
-At the worldwide box office, the film earned $9.4 million in rentals, placing the worldwide gross between $18.8 million to $23.5 million.
+At the worldwide box office, the film earned $9.4 million in rentals, placing the worldwide gross between $18.8 million and $23.5 million.
 It was the 17th highest-grossing film of 1964.

-According to Fox records, the film needed to earn $3,000,000 in rentals to break even and made $9,400,000.
+According to Fox Records, the film needed to earn $3,000,000 in rentals to break even and made $9,400,000.
 By September 1970 it earned the studio an estimated profit of $2,565,000.